New Hampshire Democrat Resigns After Tweet Saying Joe Biden’s Accuser Is ‘Looking For Attention’

 “I know that I was too scared to write about the sexual assault.”

-Komi deleted the tweet about Biden’s accuser, but the controversy continued to grow and the New Hampshire House speaker called for his resignation on Friday.
+Komi deleted the tweet about Biden’s accuser, but the controversy continued to grow until the New Hampshire House speaker called for his resignation on Friday.
 Ray Buckley, the chair of the New Hampshire Democratic Party also called on Komi to resign, saying that his comment is “wrong, inappropriate, and offensive to all Democrats, and does not reflect the values of our party.”

 Komi resigned this week, then reportedly set his Twitter to private and changed his bio to read “Former Member of New Hampshire House of Representatives.”